Juneau Cruise Tips, Activities, and Overview

 The Rookery Cafe: Serving up excellent coffees, this place earns rave reviews for its new American dishes.
 (111 Seward St.; 907-463-3013; open 7 a.m. to 3:30 p.m.
 Monday to Friday, 9 a.m. to 3:30 p.m.
 Saturdays and 9 a.m. to 2 p.m.
 Sundays)

 Mendenhall Glacier: The U.S. Forest Service maintains a visitor center and walking trails at the glacier and Nugget Falls.
-Bears patrol the creek for salmon and are often seen quite close.
+Bears roam the creek for salmon and are often seen quite close.
 Not to worry -- rangers are on patrol, as well.
 Ships offer tours to the area, or do-it-yourselfers can take a shuttle from town.
-Visitors can also raft to the glacier on a guided tour with Alaska Travel Adventures (800-323-5757).
+Visitors can also raft to the glacier on a guided tour with Alaska Travel Adventures (907-789-0052).

 Macaulay Salmon Hatchery: Learn all about the life of a salmon.
-In addition to raising and harvesting salmon, the hatchery is an aquarium that displays marine life.
+In addition to raising and harvesting salmon, the hatchery, located 2.5 miles north of the dock, is an aquarium that displays marine life ($5 for adults, $3 for children).
 Kids will love the touch tank.
-(2697 Channel Drive, 2.5 miles north of the dock; 907-463-5114; open 10 a.m.)
+(2697 Channel Drive; 907-463-5114; open from 10 a.m.)

 Across the channel (in Douglas), the easy Treadwell Trail runs through the once vibrant mining community adjacent to a beach.
 The Perseverance Trail is the most challenging of the three but is very popular because of the stunning views.